-From July through October of 2016, the NDEQ and the UNL collected 91 fish samples from 44 locations (8 streams and 34 lakes).
-Twenty-eight screening and 16 advisory sites were monitored in accordance with the RAFTMP within the Elkhorn and Missouri Tributaries River basins (see Figure 2).
-Table 1 identifies each site sampled in 2016.
+From July through September of 2022, the NDEE collected 46 fish samples from 32 locations.
+Thirteen advisory and 19 screening sites were monitored in accordance with the RAFTMP in 2022 throughout the Elkhorn and Missouri Tributaries River basins (see Figure 2).
+Table 1 identifies each site sampled in 2022.

-In small streams, a backpack or pull-barge electo-fishing units were used to collect fish.
+In small streams, a backpack or pull-barge electro-fishing units were used to collect fish.
 To collect fish from larger streams, hoop nets, and/or a small aluminum boat designed for electro-fishing was used.
 The nets and electro-fishing gear were employed within a reach one mile above to one mile below the designated site location.
 Lake and reservoir sampling was conducted using larger electro-fishing boats and/or gill nets.
 Depending on conditions, direct or alternating current was used to shock the fish.